Do you really need a humidifier in your home?

 Minerals from hard tap water can build up in the machine, causing it to wear out faster.

 These minerals can also be pushed into the air and inhaled.
 Always use pure, distilled water in your humidifier.

 Keep Out of Reach of Children and Pets

 Many humidifiers produce steam which can cause severe burns.
 Ensure your humidifier is kept away from children and pets to avoid any injuries.

 Humidifiers are a great way to add moisture in your home, especially during the dry winter season when you’re bound to experience dry, chapped skin and frequent colds and flu.

 Although they’re beneficial, it’s important to note that they can’t treat underlying symptoms such as eczema and asthma.
 However, they can help to soothe them.

 To efficiently humidify your indoor space, you’ll need regular maintenance such as filter change.

-Contact us for all your humidifier filter needs and get free shipping and returns on your order.
+Check out our website for all your filter needs and get free shipping and returns on your order.
 You also get to enjoy a 1-year purchase guarantee when you buy from us.